Spencer Howard earns 1st win, Phillies beat Nationals 8-6

+PHILADELPHIA (AP) — Spencer Howard got a celebratory beer shower, wiped it off with baby powder and calmly talked about his first major league win like a guy who expects many more.

-PHILADELPHIA (AP) — Spencer Howard threw five effective innings, Rhys Hoskins homered and drove in three runs and the Philadelphia Phillies beat the Washington Nationals 8-6 Monday night.
+Howard threw five effective innings, Rhys Hoskins homered and drove in three runs and the Philadelphia Phillies beat the Washington Nationals 8-6 Monday night.

 Juan Soto hit a pair of two-run homers and Michael Taylor and Trea Turner also went deep for the defending World Series champions, who fell to 12-20.

-Howard (1-1) allowed two runs and five hits, striking out four to earn his first major league win in his fourth start.
+Howard (1-1) allowed two runs and five hits, striking out four to earn his first win in his fourth start.
+He got three of those Ks in the first inning.

+“It was nice,” Howard said about the traditional beer shower.
+“Tonight was the first time I felt synched up mechanically.
+My goal is to get better every day.”

 The Phillies are 15-15 at the midpoint of the pandemic-shortened season after winning six of seven.